 CA Government Code Title 7, Division 1, Chapter 3, Article 10.6 [65580 - 65589.11] regulates the use and requirements of housing elements in California.
-The state law requires that the jurisdictions update their General Plan Housing Element every eight years.
+The State law requires that the jurisdictions update their General Plan Housing Element every eight years.
 State law further requires the current update for jurisdictions in the Association of Bay Area Governments (ABAG) region to comply by January 31, 2023.

 The City of Hercules's 2023-2031 Draft Housing Element was prepared with the benefit of community, Planning Commission and City Council input and discussion at two community workshops and five public meetings of the Planning Commission or City Council over the course of the two-year Housing Element preparation period.
-Guidance was also provided by HCD during the process.
+Guidance was also provided by HCD during the subsequent two and a half-year review process, as detailed below.